 Misrepresenting or Concealing Information During a PPP Audit or Investigation

 Due to the increasing cases of PPP loan fraud, several businesses will be investigated by Federal Bureau of Investigation (FBI) along with the U.S. Department of Justice (DOJ).
 The government may also form special task forces to specifically conduct thorough investigations on the PPP loan fraud cases.
 During investigations, the involved party must not withhold information nor make false statements.
 Hiding relevant information, misrepresentations, or falsification are measured as fraud and can lead to prosecution.

 What Should You Do if Federal Authorities Decide to Investigate Your Company for PPP Loan Fraud?

 The PPP loan fraud is crucial and must be taken seriously.
 If you or your company are being investigated for potential fraud under PPP, you must hire a knowledgeable, skilled, and accomplished federal defense counsel.
 At Spodek Law Group, we work with experienced federal defense attorneys who specialize in different areas of law.
 Currently, many of our attorneys are handling and representing clients caught in Covid-19 pandemic-related issues.
-If you are dealing with PPP loan fraud allegations, get in touch with us and we will help you find the best attorneys to protect your interests and fight possible lawsuits and charges.
+If you are dealing with PPP loan fraud allegations, get in touch with us and we will help you find the attorneys to protect your interests and fight possible lawsuits and charges.